You used to have an hour during the day to get some chores done. Now it is gone!

 Your 2-year-old is growing up, and part of that involves less sleep.
 Less sleep means they get to learn and develop quicker.

-As Kids progress through life, they need less sleep.
+Kids need less sleep as they progress through life.
 If they are sleeping more during the day, it means there is a potential that they need less sleep during the night.
 Bad news!

 Look upon this moment in your life as a positive one, because it *could* mean better sleep at night for you too.